LREN-CHUV/portal-frontend/README.md

 ### Run the Backend

+## Either with the MIP deployment package

-- Checkout the master branch of the [mip-deployment-infrastructure](https://github.com/HBPMedical/mip-deployment-infrastructure) project, and follow the setup instructions.
+- Checkout the master branch of the [mip-deployment](https://github.com/HBPMedical/mip-deployment) project, and follow the setup instructions.

-- Launch `./run.sh`.
-You will have the MIP frontend running on your computer at http://localhost
+## or by running the tests

+- `./run-test.sh`

-### React
+### Frontend development with React

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).